AlecRust/brevwoo/readme.txt

 * Customer added to default Brevo lists selected in plugin settings
 * Customer added to product-specific Brevo lists selected on edit product page
-* Configuration of when during checkout the customer is added to Brevo
+* Configuration of when during checkout a customer is added to Brevo
 * Customer name and email attributes included in the created Brevo contact
 * [Transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes) included in the created Brevo contact
 * Useful debug logging added to [Activity Log](https://wordpress.org/plugins/aryo-activity-log/) plugin if installed